lucas-mior/clipsim/README.md

 Additionally, incremental buffer reading is not implemented, which means that if an application is to use that so called "feature", clipsim won't save that text to history.
-If you launch `clipsim --daemon` when it is already running, the first instance will stop working.

 ## Rationale
 There are many other clipboard managers for X,